richie-omondi/sys_eng/0x03-shell_variables_expansions/README.md

   - The output should be alpha ordered, starting with `aa`
   - Do not print `oo`
   - Your script file should contain maximum 64 characters
+ - 13-print_float - Prints a number with two decimal places